Find out what to expect physically, mentally and emotionally throughout the microblading healing process. We brake it down for you – day by day.

-Read all about microblading healing process in this article.
+Read all about the microblading healing process in this article.

 The healing process of microblading lasts 4-6 weeks.
 After this period, you will see the outcome.
-They will take their final shape and color after the pigment sets in and the skin heals completely.
+Microbladed brows will take their final shape and color after the pigment sets in and the skin heals completely.

 Want to find out more about microblading?
 Follow the links: